asad1996172/android-urdu-custom-keyboard/README.md

 # CustomKeyboard
-Custom Urdu Keyboard in Android.
+Implementation of Custom Keyboard in Urdu.
+It can be used for building a keyboard for any language.
+Enjoy :)